Home/Compare/vs nvidia-nim

 QuickSilver Pro vs NVIDIA NIM

 NIM is NVIDIA's containerized inference: ship a Docker image, deploy on your own H100s/H200s, or call the hosted endpoint at build.nvidia.com.
 It's the right fit when you have GPU capacity to fill or strict data-locality requirements that rule out shared inference.
-For everyone else, QuickSilver Pro runs the same DeepSeek and Qwen weights as a managed OpenAI-compatible service — no Kubernetes, no GPU operator, no Triton configs.
+For everyone else, QuickSilver Pro runs the latest DeepSeek and Qwen weights as a managed OpenAI-compatible service — no Kubernetes, no GPU operator, no Triton configs.

 At a glance